Reviewed: 8th April 2019

 Companies in good financial standing can use a Members’ Voluntary Liquidation (MVL) to efficiently wind up the affairs of a company and realise its assets into a cash amount that can be divided up amongst shareholders.

-If entrepreneur's relief is available to your company it would effectively reduce your Capital Gains Tax from 18% to 10% on any gains up to £10 million.
-This relief is available to individuals who are disposing of the shares of a trading or holding company or group in which they hold 5% or more of the voting rights.
-If entrepreneur's relief is not available an MVL may still provide tax benefits depending on what tax band the individual is in.
+If entrepreneur's relief is available to your company it would effectively reduce your Capital Gains Tax from 20% to 10% on any gains up to a lifetime limit of £10 million.
+This relief is available to individuals who are disposing of the shares of a trading or holding company or group in which they hold 5% or more of the voting rights and have done so for a minimum of two years.
+If entrepreneur's relief is not available, an MVL may still provide tax benefits depending on what tax band the individual is in.

 If you have any questions about the MVL process or any matter related to closing your limited company, whether it is solvent or insolvent, Real Business Rescue can help.
 Call our experts on 0800 644 6080 to arrange a free consultation at any one of our 75 Offices or a place of your convenience.

 HMRC applied to see more than 4,000 UK companies closed down over the course of 2018 and is being too aggressive in its pursuit of tax-related debts.Read More

 12th April 2019

 British high streets saw the sharpest rate of net store closures on record over the course of last year, according to a new set of figures.Read More